Here is a list of codes related to quantum locally testable codes.

 Dinur-Lin-Vidick (DLV) code Member of a family of codes constructed using cubical chain complexes, which are \(t\)-order extensions of the complexes underlying expander codes (\(t=1\)) and expander lifted-product codes (\(t=2\)).

-Distance-balanced code Galois-qudit CSS code constructed from a CSS code and a classical code using a distance-balancing procedure based on a generalized homological product.
-The initial code is said to be unbalanced, i.e., tailored to noise biased toward either bit- or phase-flip errors, and the procedure can result in a code that is treats both types of errors on a more equal footing.
-The original distance-balancing procedure [1], later generalized [2; Thm.
-4.2], can yield QLDPC codes [1; Thm.
-1].
+Distance-balanced code Galois-qudit CSS code obtained from a CSS code by increasing the smaller of the \(X\)- and \(Z\)-distances using a homological-product-based balancing step or one of its generalizations.
+The initial code is said to be unbalanced, i.e., tailored to noise biased toward either bit- or phase-flip errors, and the procedure can result in a code that treats both types of errors on a more equal footing.

 Hemicubic code Homological code constructed out of cubes in high dimensions.
 The hemicubic code family has asymptotically diminishing soundness that scales as order \(\Omega(1/\log n)\), locality of stabilizer generators scaling as order \(O(\log n)\), and distance of order \(\Theta(\sqrt{n})\).